 The Government recommends that we all eat at least 2 portions of fish per week, one of which should be oily.
 Here’s a fantastic, simple recipe to get you started!

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; mash; garnish & decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; tear herbs; mash; garnish & decorate.

 Fork, bowl, spoon.